petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 ## NonNullable&lt;T>

 This type also operates on union types.
-It removes `null` and `undefined` types from the given type and return the resulting type.
+It removes `null` and `undefined` types from the given type and returns the resulting type.

 Here is the implementation of the type: